 Thank you for choosing the ACD!
 To get the most out of your experience here, please review these policies and procedures with your dancers and family members.

-Beginning June 1, 2021, the Allen Conservatory of Dance will no longer require anyone to wear a mask.
+Beginning September 1, 2021, the Allen Conservatory of Dance will adopt the following Covid policies:

 School information is sent out via emails.
 If any of your contact information has changed since you registered please update your family’s account online.
 In the event of inclement weather, Allen Conservatory of Dance will follow Allen Independent School District delays and closings.
 If it is a Saturday, we will assess the safety of opening the studio and will notify you via email and social media.